The following checklist is a set of recommendations and configuration best practices to ensure that your SSB is configured securely.

 Enable flow-control to prevent message loss.
 For more information, see "Managing incoming and outgoing messages with flow-control" in the Administration Guide.

 Disallow permissive cipher suites for HTTPS connections towards the SSB webserver.
-When configuring the cipher suite capability for HTTPS connections, use the Strong cipher suite set under Basic Settings > Management > Web interface and RPC API > Cipher suite.
-For more information, see "Web interface and RPC API" in the Administration Guide.
+When configuring the cipher suite capability for HTTPS connections, use the Secure cipher suite set under Basic Settings > Management > Web interface and RPC API settings > Cipher suite.
+For more information, see "Web interface and RPC API settings" in the Administration Guide.

 Use strong passwords, which have at least 12 characters including lower case letters, upper case letters, numbers, and special characters.
 For local SSB users, set the password policy strength to strong on AAA > Settings > Minimal password strength.
 For more information, see "Setting password policies for local users" in the Administration Guide.

 Accessing the SSB host directly using SSH is not recommended or supported, except for troubleshooting purposes.
 In such case, the One Identity Support Team will give you exact instructions on what to do to solve the problem.